Big Raven Plateau: Ice Peak Formation

-The Ice Peak Formation is the most compositionally diverse geological formation of the Big Raven Plateau, having mostly erupted from the Ice Peak stratovolcano about one million years ago.
-Most of the Ice Peak rocks are subdivided into two distinct stratigraphic units called the lower and upper assemblages.
-The lower assemblage consists of alkali basalt, hawaiite and minor mugearite, tristanite and trachybasalt which are in the form of subaerial lava flows and pyroclastic breccia, as well as tuff breccia, pillow lava and pillow breccia that formed in an ice-contact environment.
-It is widespread throughout the Big Raven Plateau, but is largely buried under colluvium such as glacial till and glacial and fluvial outwash.
+The Ice Peak Formation is the most compositionally diverse geological formation of the Big Raven Plateau, having mostly erupted from Ice Peak about one million years ago.
+Most of the Ice Peak Formation is subdivided into two distinct stratigraphic units: the lower and upper assemblages.
+The lower assemblage consists of alkali basalt and hawaiite, as well as minor mugearite, tristanite and trachybasalt.
+These rocks are in the form of subaerial lava flows, pyroclastic breccia, sideromelane tuff breccia, pillow breccia and pillow lava.
+The lower assemblage is widespread throughout the plateau, but is largely buried under colluvium.

-Alkali basalt, trachybasalt, tristanite, mugearite, benmoreite and trachyte of the upper assemblage are in the form of lava flows, domes and pyroclastic breccia.
-They comprise the summit of Ice Peak and are exposed to the south and northeast along the southeastern and eastern sides of the Big Raven Plateau.
-Ornostay and Koosick bluffs on the western flank of Ice Peak consist of thick lobes of trachyte of the upper assemblage and project onto the Big Raven Plateau.
-Both bluffs are similar in composition and owe their thickness from the ponding of trachyte lava against glacial ice.
+Alkali basalt, trachybasalt, tristanite, mugearite, benmoreite and trachyte of the upper assemblage compose lava flows, domes and pyroclastic breccia.
+They form the summit of Ice Peak and are exposed to the south and northeast along the southeastern and eastern sides of the Big Raven Plateau.
+The Ornostay and Koosick bluffs on the western flank of Ice Peak consist of thick lobes of upper assemblage trachyte.
+Both bluffs owe their thicknesses from the ponding of molten trachyte lava against glacial ice when the plateau was overlain by a regional ice sheet.

-An isolated occurrence of Ice Peak Formation rocks on the Big Raven Plateau forms Camp Hill, which consists of basaltic tuff breccia, pillow breccia, lava flows and tephra.
-Lava from Camp Hill extends to the northwest along the southwestern edge of the plateau, but it is almost completely buried under colluvium deposits.
-Small exposures of this lava occur along the Mess Creek Escarpment and along Taweh Creek valley just south of Hoia Bluff.
+Camp Hill consists of basaltic tuff breccia, pillow breccia, lava flows and tephra of the upper assemblage.
+It is considered to be part of the Ice Peak Formation because it is believed to have formed contemporarily with the Ice Peak volcano.
+Lava from Camp Hill extends to the northwest along the southwestern edge of the Big Raven Plateau, but it is almost completely buried under colluvium deposits.
+Small exposures of this lava occur along the Mess Creek Escarpment and along Taweh Valley just south of Hoia Bluff.

 Pillow Ridge Formation

-The 0.9-million-year-old Pillow Ridge Formation is limited to Pillow Ridge and Tsekone Ridge at the northern end of the Big Raven Plateau.
+The 0.9-million-year-old Pillow Ridge Formation is limited to the Pillow and Tsekone ridges.
 Pillow Ridge consists of alkali basalt that is in the form of tuff breccia, pillow breccia and pillow lava.
-The tuff breccia is crudely bedded and comprises much of the lower and central portions of the ridge.
+The tuff breccia is crudely bedded and forms much of the lower and central portions of the ridge.
 Overlying the tuff breccia is an outer mantle of tubular pillow lava, which occurs at the northwestern and southeastern ends of Pillow Ridge.
 In contrast, Tsekone Ridge consists of a lower and central unit of tuff breccia and an upper unit of fractured, closely jointed pillows and lava tubes of hawaiitic composition.
-All of the Tsekone Ridge units are cut by vertical north-trending dikes, which fed the tuff breccia and pillow lava comprising the ridge.
-Pillow Ridge and Tsekone Ridge are both products of subglacial volcanism, but they differ in glass alteration and vesicular texture, suggesting they both formed under slightly different conditions.
+All of the Tsekone Ridge units are cut by vertical north-trending dikes, which fed the tuff breccia and pillow lava forming the ridge.
+The Pillow and Tsekone ridges are both products of subglacial volcanism, but they differ in glass alteration and vesicular texture; this suggests that they both formed under slightly different conditions.